 Let me give you a concrete example from my own life.

 When I wake up, I go for a piss.
-I make breakfast — usually a protein shake and some tea (I’m British).
+I make breakfast — usually a protein shake and some tea (I’m British and it’s important for my DNA!).
 After that, I meditate.

 The slave then makes my breakfast.
 While I meditate, they sit beside me in a cup holder position — focused on me, and whenever I move my hand, they place the shake or the mug of tea into it so I can drink without breaking my meditation.